londondataweek/ldw23/readme.md

-# GLD React Starter
+# London Data Week Website 2023

 ## Includes:

-- Light / Dark mode
-- Responsive body section with media queries
-- Responsive Header section with hamburger menu for small screens
+- Responsive Design for different sizes of screen
+- Downloadable 'App Mode' for mobile phones
+- In-page navigation/contents that tracks where you are
-- Simple Footer
+- Accessibility optimisations:
-- Custom accessible colour scheme built in
-- Accesible link to skip to main content
+  1. Light & Dark Colour Schemes
+  2. Enhanced Colour contrast for readability (conforming to WCAG 2.1 guidelines)
+  3. Keyboard accessible 'Skip to main content' link
+  4. Custom Modal with tab-trap
+- Search Engine Optimisation

 ## Made with: